Alleviate Pain and Ensure Proper Jaw Joint Function

 The temporomandibular joint, or TMJ, connects the jaw bone to the skull.
 You have one joint on either side of your face located in front of the ear.
 This jaw is critical to the proper function of your mouth for eating, speaking, and breathing.
 When there is a jaw joint disorder, you may experience pain or be unable to fully operate the jaw.

-At Utah Surgical Arts, our board-certified oral surgeons help manage TMJ disorders with a variety of treatment options.
+At Utah Surgical Arts, our experienced oral surgeons help manage TMJ disorders with a variety of treatment options.
 If you experience jaw joint pain or believe you have a TMJ disorder, we invite you to contact our offices in Provo, Payson, South Jordan, or Lehi today.

 Signs and Symptoms of a TMJ Disorder